 Support for the management of wolves.
-Utah residents generally supported the idea that wolf populations should be kept low to minimize their impact on livestock production (54% of urban residents agreed, 63% of rural residents; $\underline{\text{Table 6}}$ ).
+Utah residents generally supported the idea that wolf populations should be kept low to minimize their impact on livestock production (54% of urban residents agreed, 63% of rural residents; Table 6).
 However, rural and urban residents disagreed as to whether wolf numbers should be kept low to provide for plentiful deer and elk (49% of rural residents agreed, 34% of urban; P = .001).
 While urban residents were split on whether or not wolves should be reintroduced if they fail to return to Utah, the majority of rural residents opposed reintroductions.
-However, both rural and urban residents generally supported the idea that wolves should be allowed to repopulate Utah naturally (49% of urban residents agreed, 28% disagreed; and 50% of rural residents agreed while 31% disagreed).
+However, both rural and urban residents agreed, 28% disagreed; and 50% of rural residents agreed while 31% disagreed).
 Interestingly, these numbers were almost identical for hunters.